jordiaragonzaragoza/JordiAragon.ToDos/README.md

  - CachingBehavior and InvalidateCachingBehavior to apply/remove requests to the cache.
  - DomainEventsDispatcherBehaviour to dispatch domain events before complete the transation.
  - PerformanceBehaviour to track the execution time performance.

+## See also this other repository which is the next step on this project.
+- [JordiAragon.Cinema](https://github.com/jordiaragonzaragoza/JordiAragon.Cinema) is microservices project with various bounded contexts and complex domain rules.

 ## Resources and Inspiration